Modi1987/scorpion/rpi4_hw_interface/README.md

 sudo pip3 install adafruit-circuitpython-servokit
 ```

-The gui script is available in the [scripts](./rpi4_hw_interface/scripts) folder
+The gui script is available in the [scripts](./rpi4_hw_interface/scripts) folder.
+It uses Tkinter libarry comes with python3 by default (otherwise it is required to be installed)

+The easiest way to use the gui is to Transfer the file [simple_limps_control_gui.py](./rpi4_hw_interface/scripts/simple_limps_control_gui.py) into inside the raspberry-pi.
+You can use a USB pin drive to do so.
+Then connect a monitor to the raspberry-pi.
+Afterwards:

-Navigate to the folder, then run:
+Open the terminal and then run:

 ```
-python3 simple_gui.py
+python3 simple_limps_control_gui.py
 ```

+Move the sliders to control the motors into certain position, then press the update Button

+See the motors moving